• IRIS Center

 In this movie, the teacher utilized sheltered instructional techniques.
 Though the teacher’s script remained the same, she now provided language supports.
 Were you able to identify more items now than before?
 What types of supports did the teacher use?

-Leonard Baca, Director of the BUENO Center for Multicultural Education, summarizes ways in which teachers can help English language learners progress more efficiently when learning English and improve their success in learning academic content (time: 2:11).
+Leonard Baca, former Director of the BUENO Center for Multicultural Education, summarizes ways in which teachers can help English learners progress more efficiently when learning English and improve their success in learning academic content (time: 2:11).

 Leonard Baca, EdD